jeffreybiles/advent-of-code-2022-typescript-deno/README.md

 I've chosen these because they're solid tools, but I don't understand them as deeply as I'd like.

+## Contributing

 If you see a way I can use them better, *please make a PR*.

-But if you're coming from the videos, check the current code first - I'm not able to update YouTube videos, but I might have updated the code based on other's suggestions.
+However, if you're coming from the videos, check the current code first - I'm not able to update YouTube videos, but I might have updated the code based on other's suggestions.

 ## See my reasoning for each problem